OPT UP for MORE RENEWABLES

 with community aggregation

-Download this file to learn more about the aggregation program, watch our newest PSA, or read below!
+Download this file to learn more about the aggregation program, watch our PSA, or read below!

 There are two separate issues w/community choice aggregation: